MichaelB167/bitcoin-mining-applications/README.md

 '00000000000000001e8d6829a8a21adc5d38d0a473b144b6765798e61f98bd1d'
 ```

-Since we're all python experts now who would like to walk me through this code?
+Since we're all python bosses now who would like to walk me through this code?
 Jk :)

 Thanks to testing environments, we can replicate this system on a smaller scale to see what kind of operations real Bitcoin farming software carries out on a constant basis.